Amitabh-DevOps/Deployment-Strategies-kubernetes/Canary-deployment/README.md

 ---

+### Prerequisites to try this:

+1. EC2 Instance with Ubuntu OS

+2. Docker installed & Configured

+3. Kind Installed

+4. Kubectl Installed

+5. Kind Cluster running(Use `kind-config.yml` file present in this directory.)

+>   [!NOTE]
+>
+>   You can create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`

+---

 ### Steps to implement Canary deployment

 - Apply the both deployment manifests (`onlineshop-canary-deployment.yaml` and `onlineshop-without-footer-canary-deployment.yaml`) present in the current directory.